-Previous work~\cite{xia2025tspsz} derived a sufficient but not necessary condition on the absolute error bound to avoid false positive case(spurious critical points) in critical point preservation.
-The detail algorithm is shown in Alg.\ref{alg:eb-derive}.
+Previous work~\cite{xia2025tspsz} derived a sufficient but not necessary condition on the absolute error bound to avoid false positive cases (spurious critical points) in critical point preservation.
+The detailed algorithm is shown in Algorithm~\ref{alg:eb-derive}.
 We will utilize this derivation in Section~\ref{sec:method} to ensure that the proposed framework can preserve critical-point trajectories.
-For the complete proof, please refer to the referenced paper.